Moderamus/Bewerbung/README.md

 From here on theres only updates about my current projects and what I/m doing/did in the past.

 -----------------------------------------------------------------------------------------------------------------------------------------
+-18.05.2019- Added a few math exercises.
+You can find them on https://www.w3resource.com/csharp-exercises/basic/index.php.
+Will update                  them the further I progress.

 -17.04.2019- Rewrote my very first TicTacToe game from scratch and improved it by adding a winner check.
 Cleaned the code up a bit too.
              You can find the .exe in the /bin/debug/ folder.